Loskinha42/my-projects/README.md

 - Learn programming through hands-on practice
 - Gradually increase the complexity of my projects over time
 - Become not just a good coder, but a **rare, high-level professional**
-- Stay motivated and passionate about IT — I don't want to be mediocre
+- Stay motivated and passionate about IT — I don't want to be average

 ---